rhythmcache/payload-dumper-rust/README.md

 ```bash
 cargo install payload_dumper
 ```
-Note - Installation VIA Cargo might fail if you dont have `libzip`, `zlib` and `liblzma` installed on your system
+Note - Installation VIA Cargo might fail if you dont have `protobuf-compiler`, `libzip`, `zlib` and `liblzma` installed on your system

   ---